voxel51/fiftyone/docs/source/user_guide/dataset_creation/datasets.rst

     }

-where the ``geometry`` field may contain any valid GeoJSON geometry object, and the ``filename`` property encodes the name of the corresponding image in the ``data/`` folder.

-You can also specify a ``filepath`` property rather than ``filename``, in which case the path is interpreted as an absolute path to the corresponding image, which may or may not be in ``data/`` folder.
+where the ``geometry`` field may contain any valid GeoJSON geometry object, and the ``filename`` property encodes the name of the corresponding media in the ``data/`` folder.
+The ``filename`` property can also be an absolute path, which may or may not be in the ``data/`` folder.

-Images with no location data will have a null ``geometry`` field.
+Samples with no location data will have a null ``geometry`` field.

 The ``properties`` field of each feature can contain additional labels that can be imported when working with datasets of this type.

-You can create a FiftyOne dataset from a GeoJSON image dataset stored in the above format as follows:
+You can create a FiftyOne dataset from a GeoJSON dataset stored in the above format as follows:

 .. tabs::